hashicorp/terraform-provider-aws/website/docs/d/s3_objects.html.markdown

 ~> **NOTE on `max_keys`:** Retrieving very large numbers of keys can adversely affect Terraform's performance.

-The bucket-objects data source returns keys (i.e., file names) and other metadata about objects in an S3 bucket.
+The objects data source returns keys (i.e., file names) and other metadata about objects in an S3 bucket.

 ## Example Usage